 Corporation tax rates and bands are as follows:

-The main rate of corporation tax will be reduced to 25% for the financial year commencing 1 April 2012 and to 24% for the financial year commencing 1 April 2013.
+The main rate of corporation tax will be reduced to 27% for the financial year commencing 1 April 2011 (FY 2011).
+There will be further reductions (by 1% per annum) to take the rate down to 24% by 1 April 2014.
+The small profits rate will be reduced to 20% for FY 2011.

 The rates of writing down allowances (WDAs) for new and unrelieved expenditure on plant and machinery will be reduced from 20% to 18% per annum for expenditure allocated to the main rate pool, and from 10% to 8% per annum for expenditure allocated to the special rate pool.
 This will have effect for chargeable periods ending on or after 1 April 2012 for businesses within the charge to corporation tax and on or after 6 April 2012 for businesses within the charge to income tax.

 The Annual Investment Allowance (AIA) will be reduced from the current limit of £100,000 to a new limit of £25,000.
 This will have effect from April 2012.